freitz85/AppleIISd/README.md

 The assembler sources were written in Merlin-8.
 The [schematics](AppleIISd.pdf) are available as PDF.

 ## Features
-* up to 128MB storage space (4x 65535 blocks), currently 32MB
+* up to 64MB storage space (2x 65535 blocks)
 * ProDOS driver in ROM
 * Auto boot
 * Access LED
+* Card detect and write protect sensing

 ## Requirements
 The Apple][Sd requires and has been tested on an enhanced IIe computer.
 The ROM code uses some 65c02 opcodes and will therefore not work on a II, II+ or unenhanced IIe.
 ProDOS versions 1.1 to 2.4.1 seem to work.

+When a 2732 type ROM is used, the binary image has to be programmed at offset 0x800, because A11 is always high for compatibility with 2716 type ROMs.

 ## Timing
 The clock of the SPI bus *SCK* may be derived from either *Phi0* or the *7M* clock.
 Additionally, the divisor may be 2 to 8.